robthompson16/support-for-early-career-teachers/content/ucl/year-1-making-productive-use-of-assessment/summer-week-3-ect-research-and-practice-summary.md

 To prompt pupils to elaborate further, you could say:

-- 'say it again in your own words’
+- ’say it again in your own words’
 - ‘show me the steps you took to achieve that answer’
 - ‘prove to me that X is the wrong answer’
 - ‘give me two reasons why you think this is correct’